❓ Why Did My Card Payment Fail Even Though Money Was Deducted from My Account?

 🔁 What Happens to the Reserved Funds?

-• Typically, the hold is lifted within 1–3 business days, but depending on your bank, it may take up to 7 business days.
+Typically, the hold is lifted within 2–3 business days, but depending on your bank, it may take up to 7 business days.- The exact timing depends on your bank’s policies, with most pre-authorization holds falling within the 3-7 business day range.

 🛑 Common Reasons Why Card Payments Fail